Home » Features » A List of Current Aldi Private Label House Brands

 Journey to Greece: exactly what you expect.
 The gyros are amazing, and the spanakopita isn’t half-bad either, when it’s in stock.

 Journey to India: also what you’d expect.
-The jar sauces range from good to meh, while the frozen dinners are, in my opinion, pretty terrible.
+The jar sauces range from good to meh, while the frozen dinners are, in my opinion, pretty terrible with the exception of a fantastic frozen butter chicken entree.
 The chicken tikka masala sauce in a jar, a Regular Buy, used to be fantastic, but the formula changed to something less stellar and it became part of the Cook House brand instead.

 Kirkwood: chicken, both fresh and of the cook-from-frozen variety.
 Kirkwood Breaded Crispy Chicken, sold in a box in the frozen section from time to time, is an excellent impersonation of restaurant fried chicken.
 We also like the Kirkwood chicken wings and chicken drumsticks in the refrigerator aisle, along with the red bag chicken.

 L’Oven Fresh: breads, buns, muffins, and the like.
 I think these products are indistinguishable from their brand-name counterparts.
-The Whole Grain White Bread is the best combination of great taste and whole grain goodness.
+The 12 Grain Bread is good, as is the Whole Grain White Bread.

 Lacura: the Aldi skin care line, mostly aimed toward women.
-Our writers have tried the facial cleansers and the day and night creams and speak positively of them.
+Our writers like the day cream and night cream.
+They also like the oatmeal lotion and body wash.
+The makeup wipes are good, too.

 Lily and Dan: an Aldi house brand specializing in children’s clothing and footwear.
 We’ve had mixed experiences with them.